 Can users earn credit card rewards and loyalty points through Google Pay?

 Yes.
-If you link your Google Pay account to a rewards credit card, you’ll still earn those rewards.
+If you link your Google Pay account to a rewards credit card, you’ll still earn those rewards on top of the cash back you may be earning within the app.

 As far as the credit card and merchant are concerned, you’re paying with your credit card, so you get any rewards or cash back that card awards for purchases from that merchant, says Capiel.